Unico: Manga

 Unico was serialized in Sanrio's shōjo manga magazine Ririka (Lyrica) from November 1976 to March 1979.
 Consisting of eight chapters split between issues, its chapters were collected in two volumes published by Sanrio.
 Kodansha published both volumes as part of the Osamu Tezuka Complete Works.

+During the manga's original run from 1976 till 1979, Sanrio created three Unico picture books as part of Sanrio's Gift Book Collection which features characters exclusive to the book and has self-contained stories.

-A second manga was serialized in the magazine Shougaku Ichinisei (First Grader) from 1980 to 1984.
-The series follows Unico's adventures with the boy Esuo and the dragon Ragon.
+A second manga was serialized in the magazine Shougaku Ichinisei (First Grader) from 1980 to 1984 which is a separate continuity to the original manga.
+The series follows Unico's adventures with the boy Esuo, the dragon Ragon, and later Chao aimed at the elementary school demographic.
 29 chapters were collected in 2 color columns in 1983 before all 40 chapters were collected in a single black-and-white volume in 1993 as part of the Osamu Tezuka Complete Works set.

 In 2012, Digital Manga Publishing successfully funded a Kickstarter to publish the manga in full-color in English in Omnibus format.
 The company launched a second Kickstarter to reprint the manga in 2015.